 These tax-saving investments act as a two-in-one investment product by offering two diverse benefits to investors – investment and insurance.
 A part of the corpus is used towards securing the investor’s life by investing in life insurance policies.
 In contrast, the remaining part is used to invest in different investment options.
 An investor can invest in equity or debt funds based on the risk profile of the investor.
 The lock-in period on these tax-saving investments is five years.

 Public Provident Fund (PPF)

 PPF is a long-term investment option that the Government of India backs.
 As a result, they offer stable returns to investors.
-These investment options are typically used by investors looking to create a financial cushion to provide for their post-retirement needs.
+These investment options are typically used by investors looking to create a financial cushion for their post-retirement needs.
 Though these investment options have a lock-in duration of fifteen years, they try to make it up with their EEE tax status.
 This typically means that the principal amount invested, interest accrued, and maturity amount are exempt from paying tax.

 Note that all Section 80C investments provide a cumulative tax deduction of up to Rs 1.5 lac p.a.
 As an investor, you can save up to Rs 46,800 by investing in these tax-saving investments, provided that you belong to the highest tax bracket.
 Happy investing!
 Additionally, one must not invest in these tax-saving investments with the sole purpose of saving tax.
 They must align with your portfolio and help you reach your other financial goals as well.
 Your tax-saving investments, just like any other type of investment, must align with your financial goals, risk profile, and investment horizon.